Fire and rescue services

 An open hand is the symbol of a main political party in Zimbabwe.
 Authorities could think a friendly wave is deliberate political activity.

 The President's official residence is at State House, Chancellor Avenue, The Avenues, Harare.
 The roads around the residence are closed between 6pm and 6am.
+Do not rely on GPS navigation around this area.
 Security is strict.
 Don't look through the gates or hang around outside the walls.

 If you plan to do business in Zimbabwe, research local laws and regulations, including for land and business ownership.